Probing high scale seesaw and PBH generated dark matter via gravitational waves with multiple tilts: Introduction

 Motivated by this, we consider a high scale seesaw scenario with gravitational DM generated from evaporating primordial black holes (PBH) assuming the latter to dominate the energy density of the universe at some stage.
-While the seesaw scale is dynamically generated due to spontaneous breaking of a $U(1)$ gauge symmetry at high scale, DM can be generated during a PBH dominated epoch.
-Unlike superheavy DM considered in most of the PBH generated DM scenarios, we consider DM around MeV-TeV ballpark \cite{Barman:2022gjo}.
-Since DM in this ballpark gets overproduced during a PBH dominated era, we also consider the presence of a long-lived diluter whose late decay brings the DM abundance within limits.
+While the seesaw scale is dynamically generated due to the spontaneous breaking of a $U(1)$ gauge symmetry at a high scale, DM can be generated during a PBH-dominated epoch.
+Unlike sub-GeV or superheavy DM (with mass $\geq \mathcal{O}(10^9 \, \rm GeV)$) considered in most of the PBH-generated DM scenarios like \cite{Lennon:2017tqq, Morrison:2018xla, Gondolo:2020uqv, Bernal:2020bjf, Bernal:2021bbv, Bernal:2021yyb, Hooper:2019gtx}, we consider DM around MeV-TeV ballpark \cite{Barman:2022gjo}.
+Since DM in this ballpark gets overproduced during a PBH-dominated era, we also consider the presence of a long-lived diluter whose late decay brings the DM abundance within limits.
 The diluter is also dominantly produced from PBH as its coupling with the SM remains suppressed in order to keep it long-lived.
-The high scale breaking of $U(1)$ gauge symmetry leads to the formation of cosmic strings (CS) \cite{Kibble:1976sj, Nielsen:1973cs}, which generate stochastic GW background with a characteristic spectrum within the reach of near future GW detectors if the scale of symmetry breaking is sufficiently high \cite{Vilenkin:1981bx,Turok:1984cn}.
-In the present setup we show that the PBH domination followed by subsequent diluter domination era lead to multiple spectral breaks in the GW spectrum formed by CS network.
-In a recent work \cite{Borah:2022byb} the correlation between such spectral break due to non-standard cosmological era \cite{Cui:2017ufi,Cui:2018rwi,Gouttenoire:2019kij} of diluter domination and DM properties was studied within the framework of a realistic particle physics model with high scale seesaw.
-Here we extend this to a PBH generated gravitational DM scenario with the unique feature of multiple spectral breaks in scale-invariant GW background generated by CS, not considered in earlier works.
+The high-scale breaking of $U(1)$ gauge symmetry leads to the formation of cosmic strings (CS) \cite{Kibble:1976sj, Nielsen:1973cs}, which generate stochastic GW background with a characteristic spectrum within the reach of near future GW detectors if the scale of symmetry breaking is sufficiently high \cite{Vilenkin:1981bx,Turok:1984cn}.
+In the present setup, we show that the PBH domination followed by the subsequent diluter domination era lead to multiple spectral breaks in the GW spectrum formed by CS network.
+In a recent work, \cite{Borah:2022byb} the correlation between such spectral break due to non-standard cosmological era \cite{Cui:2017ufi,Cui:2018rwi,Gouttenoire:2019kij} of diluter domination and DM properties were studied within the framework of a realistic particle physics model with high scale seesaw.
+Here we extend this to a PBH-generated gravitational DM scenario with the unique feature of multiple spectral breaks in scale-invariant GW background generated by CS, not considered in earlier works.
 Depending upon DM mass, the three spectral breaks or turning point frequencies can be within reach of different future GW experiments.
+The novel feature of our study is in finding the role of multiple early matter domination eras in the otherwise scale-invariant GW spectrum of CS network leading to multiple turning point frequencies and the connection of these eras as well as the turning point frequencies of GW spectrum with mass of gravitational DM produced from PBH evaporation.